kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

 - Unit and integration tests covering the replacement and accounting logic for both non-indexed and indexed Jobs, including the indexed covered-index behavior described in [Reconciling the eventual duplicate](#reconciling-the-eventual-duplicate).
 - Metric `job_controller_pod_replacements_by_node_maintenance_total` present.
 - SIG Apps sign-off on using the same node-aware terminating predicate for both non-indexed replacement counts and indexed covered-index accounting.
 - **Signal scope:** For Alpha, the Job controller explicitly trusts the `MaintenanceInProgress=True` condition as an authoritative signal.
-It does not perform any secondary checks on the node's `Ready` state or kubelet health, leaving the responsibility of preventing split-brain execution to the administrator or component that sets the condition.
+It does not perform any secondary checks on the node's `Ready` state or kubelet health, leaving the responsibility of preventing split-brain execution to the administrator that sets the condition.

 #### Beta
 - Feature gate enabled by default.